datacite/schema/README.md

 Tests
 -----

-There a tests to check the directory structure, existence of examples, validity of the schemas, and validity of the examples.
+There are tests to check the directory structure, existence of examples, validity of the schemas, and validity of the examples.

 You can execute the tests via

     mvn test